fanoframework/fanoframework.github.io/working-with-application/index.md

 See [Deploy as FastCGI application](/deployment/fastcgi)for information how to deploy FastCGI application on various web servers.

+You may want to see *Scaffolding FastCGI project directory structure* section in [Scaffolding with Fano CLI](/scaffolding-with-fano-cli) for information how to scaffolding FastCGI web application with [Fano CLI](https://github.com/fanoframework/fano-cli).

 ## SCGI Application

 To create web application that support [SCGI (Simple Common Gateway Interface)](https://python.ca/scgi/protocol.txt) protocol, inherit from `TBaseSimpleScgiWebApplication` or one of its descendant